-In 2011, with HB 463 the Kentucky General Assembly passed the first of several justice reform initiatives with the goal of decreasing overall incarceration.
+In 2011, the Kentucky General Assembly passed HB463, the first of several justice reform initiatives with the goal of decreasing overall incarceration.
 HB 463 contained several measures to reduce the number of persons with a SUD from receiving a felony conviction for possession offenses.
 KRS 218A.1451 instructs the court that a deferred prosecution in combination with treatment is the preferred response to a first offense possession charge.
 KRS 218A.275 allows the court to set aside a possession offense and void the conviction if the defendant successfully completes a substance abuse treatment program.

-The progress from 2011's HB 463 was enhanced by landmark legislation from 2015's SB 192, referred to as the heroin bill.
+The progress from 2011's HB 463 was advanced by landmark legislation from 2015's SB 192, referred to as the heroin bill.
 This bill enhanced several aspects of Kentucky's response to the opioid crisis, including a strengthened emphasis on treatment over incarceration.
 Additional reforms included providing expanded access to naloxone and granting priority access to substance use treatment for pregnant women.
-In addition, this bill implemented and funded two new programs with the goal of reducing felony convictions for persons with SUD.
+In addition, this bill implemented and funded two new programs, Rocket Docket and Alternative Sentencing Worker, with the goal of reducing felony convictions for persons with SUD.

-The Rocket Docket program places felony prosecutors at the district court level to rapidly assess low level felonies and place them in programs and services and the Alternative Sentencing Worker Program, operated by the Department for Public Advocacy, pairs criminal defense attorneys with Alternative Sentencing Workers.
-This program functions by utilizing Master's level social workers, who develop individualized treatment service plans or Alternative Sentencing Plans to present to the court in lieu of incarceration.
-This program allows indivuals to be placed on supervised release and participate in community based treatment avoiding costs associated with incarceration in the criminal justice system.
+The Rocket Docket program places felony prosecutors at the district court level to rapidly assess individuals with low level felonies and place them in programs and services.
+The Alternative Sentencing Worker Program, operated by the Department for Public Advocacy, pairs criminal defense attorneys with Master's level social workers, who develop individualized treatment service plans or Alternative Sentencing Plans to present to the court in lieu of incarceration.
+This program allows individuals to be placed on supervised release and participate in community based treatment avoiding costs associated with incarceration in the criminal justice system.

 For about a decade, Kentucky has been attempting to expand the Pretrial Substance Abuse Program (PSAP).
 This specific type of program could be broadly expanded if limited Medicaid eligibility was granted to those incarcerated members with a SUD.
-This program offers SUD treatment to those members that are incarcerated in the pretrial stage.
-This program allows for members who cannot pay for bail or who have other circumstances that keep them incarcerated before trial to receive needed treatment.
+This program offers SUD treatment to those members who are incarcerated in the pretrial stage.
+This program allows needed treatment for members who cannot pay for bail or who have other circumstances that keep them incarcerated before trial.

-PSAP is available to all 120 counties but accessed by less than 10% and in fewer than 10 counties in Kentucky.
+PSAP is available to all 120 counties in Kentucky but accessed by less than 10% and in fewer than 10 counties.
 The Division of Addiction Services has focused on educating more court officials to expand the availability of PSAP to many more jurisdictions.
-By expanding the availability of PSAP, DOC can treat the clients in the most critical need and avoid paying for clients on a long-term basis if they were actually sentenced to serve their time for the original charges.
+By expanding the availability of PSAP, DOC can treat the clients in the most critical need and avoid paying for clients on a long-term basis then if they were sentenced to serve their time for the original charges.